FalkoGuderian/HeadacheDiary/README.md

 # 🐻 Headache Diary

+> **Disclaimer:** This application is designed for personal use and educational purposes.
+For medical advice, please consult qualified healthcare professionals.

 A comprehensive web application for tracking and analyzing headache patterns, designed to help identify triggers and improve headache management through detailed data collection and AI-powered analysis.

 ## ✨ Features